plhc-logo-white-trans

-Welcome to the Public Lands History Center!
+Welcome to the Public and Environmental History Center!

-Established in 2007, the award-winning Public Lands History Center (PLHC) integrates research, education, and outreach in the best tradition of a land-grant university.
-Projects with National Parks and other public land management agencies enlist faculty, graduate students, and other researchers to conduct historical research that directly informs current resource management challenges.
-Our American West Program seeks to expose audiences to significant research, dynamic speakers, narratives of change and contestation, and the excitement of interdisciplinary dialogue on human-environment issues in the West.
-The PLHC gets students out of the classroom and into the field to get the experience and connections they need for fulfilling careers after graduation.
+The Public and Environmental History Center (PEHC) gets students out of the classroom and into the field to get the experience and connections they need for fulfilling careers after graduation.
+Established in 2007, the award-winning (PEHC) integrates research, education, and outreach in the best tradition of a land-grant university.
+Faculty and students collaborate with National Parks, state parks, CSU Extension, local Colorado communities, and other entities interested in connecting public audiences to their past to conduct historical research that directly informs current challenges in our world.
+Our American West Program seeks to expose audiences to significant research, dynamic speakers, narratives of change and contestation, and the excitement of interdisciplinary dialogue on human-environment issues in the West

 PPL 2021 participant conduct an oral interview with a seasonal ranger at Rocky Mountain National Park and Ruth Alexander, professor emeritus.